We’re a WordPress website agency. What does that actually mean?

 Caching is when copies of files are stored in a temporary location, called a cache.
 This makes it quicker and easier for a server to retrieve website information and present it to a user.

 CDN stands for content delivery network.
 It’s a network of servers that supports your host server.
 CDN servers store copies of your website.
 When a user tries to access your website, the nearest CDN server responds to the request.
-This helps to speed up your website.
+This helps to speed up your site.

 CMS stands for content management system.
 It’s a software application that allows you to change your website without using any code.
 As a business owner, you’ll use your website’s CMS to edit page content, upload new product pages and create new blog posts.